PostHog/posthog.com/contents/handbook/people/offboarding.md

 1. Business expenses
 1. Personal email to the company

-During the call, another team member needs to complete the [offboarding checklist](#offboarding-checklist).
+During the call, someone on the ops team needs to complete the [offboarding checklist](#offboarding-checklist).

 ### Final Pay